 How should you label a countdown timer?

-You should make sure you put time labels on every countdown timer for the same reasons as having clear messaging: clarity.
+Make sure to put time labels on every countdown timer for the same reasons as having clear messaging: clarity.
 Recipients need to know how long they have left before the timer runs out.
 It’s that simple.

-In this great example from sports nutrition and wellness retailer Bulk™, the countdown timer is used extremely effectively.
-They have clearly marked out the hours, minutes, and seconds in the header image.
-They also have clear and bold messaging which is hard to ignore.
+In this example from sports nutrition and wellness retailer Bulk, they’ve clearly marked out the hours, minutes, and seconds in the header image.

 Where should you position a countdown timer?

-This email from Hunter Boots is placed at the very top of the email, making it the very first thing seen when the recipient opens.
-The great use of contrasting colours draws attention to it even more.
+In the email from Hunter Boots, a countdown timer is placed at the very top of the email, making it the very first thing seen when the recipient opens.
+The great use of contrasting colors draws attention to it even more.

 What type of timer should I use?

-The online retailer Studio used a bright and bold countdown timer to alert recipients that there were only 100 days until Christmas.
-They also used their CRM feed to include the recipient’s name in the timer, too—a great example of personalization.
+The online retailer Studio uses a bright and bold countdown timer to alert recipients that there were only 100 days until Christmas.
+They also used their CRM feed to include the recipient’s name in the timer, too—a great example of personalized imagery.

 Timers can be small, but mighty.
 This timer from Kate Spade, placed directly beneath the logo, is a lovely example of a small, punchy timer that captures attention.

-P&O Ferries used a roundel for their countdown timer to let customers know how long they had left to change their departure dates for no extra cost.
-Simple, yet very effective.
+P&O Ferries uses a roundel for their countdown timer to let customers know how long they had left to change their departure dates for no extra cost.
+Simple, yet effective!

-Whilst you can go wild with design, it’s best to stick to the simpler designs.
+While the options are endless with design, it’s best to stick to the simpler designs to let the timers speak for themselves.
 If the design is too complex the timer can get lost amongst the chaos.
-Of course, some design elements to enhance the timer are great, and using custom fonts gives them some extra wow factor.
+Of course, you’ll want to incorporate design elements to help the timers adhere to your brand’s look and feel—like Anya Hindmarch does below.